Flow Research on Creativity

 The ability to make meaning out of our difficult experiences can be a life-changing skill, leading to greater resilience and a more positive outlook.
 This study aimed to “connect mini, little, Pro, and Big creative behaviors with our attempts to make meaning of the ongoing COVID-19 pandemic, and…to suggest how engaging in creative expression can be used to guard against the adverse consequences of this outbreak.”
 In addition, the authors “propose how engaging in creativity can serve to buffer against the negative effects of living through the pandemic.”

-Two of my favorites–Abraham Maslow, creator of the hierarchy of needs model, and Vikor Frankl, holocaust survivor and author of Man’s Search For Meaning are mentioned in this one, as well as all the different ways creativity can help us to better grapple with stress.
+Two of my favorites–Abraham Maslow, creator of the hierarchy of needs model, and Vikor Frankl, holocaust survivor and author of Man’s Search For Meaning are mentioned in this article, as well as all the different ways creativity can help us to better grapple with stress.
+It also included this quote.

-This is a fascinating exploration of more than 17 scientific studies looking at initiatives in the UK to improve mental health while also cutting costs.
-Each included social prescriptive programs.
-Basically, physicians connected at-risk patients with local community programs offering art or exercise programs, or that were in need of volunteers.
+A fascinating research review of more than 17 scientific studies assessed initiatives in the UK to improve mental health while also cutting costs.
+Each looked at social prescriptive programs where physicians connected at-risk patients with local community programs offering art or exercise programs, or that were in need of volunteers.
 The idea was that prescribing pleasurable activities and connecting patients with specific community services to do so could mitigate potential risk to mental wellness.

 The programs included: the following: “Arts on Prescription”; “Books on Prescription” / “Bibliotherapy”; “Education on Prescription”; and “Exercise Referral/Exercise on Prescription”; lesser known models include “Green Gyms” and other “Healthy Living Initiatives”; Sign Posting’/“Information Referral”; “Supported Referral”; and “Time Banks”.

 Overall findings were positive.
-Positive outcomes included increases in self-esteem and confidence, mood, reduction in symptoms associated with anxiety and depression, improvement in physical health, reduction in return visits to physicians, and an increase in sociability, communication skills, learning new skills, optimism and feeling hopeful and motivated.
+Positive outcomes associated with enjoyable hobbies included increases in self-esteem and confidence, mood, reduction in symptoms associated with anxiety and depression, improvement in physical health, reduction in return visits to physicians, and an increase in sociability, communication skills, learning new skills, optimism and feeling hopeful and motivated.

 So, there’s creativity and then there’s CREATIVITY.
 One’s not better than the other, just different.
 As in, they feel different in the brain.
 This study talks about the difference between when our creative activity feels like it’s happening through us–like channeling, free-flow writing, or any form of improvisation–versus when it feels like we are working harder at our creative activity.